percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

 there should hardly be any disruption in cluster workload.

-.. note:: During the transition period, the node continues to receive existing write-set replication traffic and avoids openning new connections for transactions, but the user can still open conenctions to monitor status.
+.. note:: During the transition period, the node continues to receive existing write-set replication traffic, ProxySQL avoids openning new connections and starting transactions, but the user can still open conenctions to monitor status.